Bánh xèo • Vietnamese sizzling pancake

 • Soak mung beans for at least 1 hour.
 Rinse, then steam or boil until soft (about 10-15 minutes).
 Set aside.

-• Thinly slice white onion into thin strips/wedges.
+• Thinly slice white onion pole-to-pole into thin strips/wedges.

 • Dice the green parts of the green onions, we don’t need the white parts for this recipe.